Nghiait123456/SystemDesignBigProject/PayPalEwallet/README.md

 Cassandra for this service.
 The Order processing service is an order management service, event notification about any change of order, order search.
 The Archiver System will search the row of orders in the last state, send them to the History Order System.
 Here, the History Order System will add the order to Cassandra and send the event to Kafka.
 Order Processing System when receiving the event, delete the order from mysql.
-A request to review order information will be made to the History Order System. </br>
+A request to view order information will be made to the History Order System. </br>

 The Error Checking Service will run in the background to check for all irregularities, orders that have not been change